Henan: History

-Ancient Era
+Antiquity

 Archaeological sites reveal that prehistoric cultures such as the Yangshao Culture and Longshan Culture were active in what is now northern Henan since the Neolithic Era.
 The more recent Erlitou culture has been controversially identified with the Xia dynasty, the first and largely legendary Chinese dynasty that was established, roughly, in the 21st century BC.
 Virtually the entire kingdom existed within what is now north and central Henan.

 The Xia dynasty collapsed around the 16th century BC following the invasion of Shang, a neighboring vassal state centered around today's Shangqiu in eastern Henan.
 The Shang dynasty (16th–11th centuries BC) was the first literate dynasty of China.
 Its many capitals are located at the modern cities of Shangqiu, Yanshi, and Zhengzhou.
-Their last and most important capital, Yin, located in modern Anyang, is where the first Chinese writing was created.
+Their last and most important capital of Yin, located in modern Anyang, is where the first Chinese writing was created.

 In the 11th century BC, the Zhou dynasty of Shaanxi arrived from the west and overthrew the Shang dynasty.
-The capital was moved to Chang'an, and the political and economical center was moved away from Henan for the first time.
-In 722 BC, when Chang'an was devastated by Xionites invasions, the capital was moved back east to Luoyang.
-This began the Spring and Autumn period, a period of warfare and rivalry.
+During the Western Zhou period (c.
+1046 – 771 BC), the capital and political and economical center was moved away from Henan for the first time.
+The Spring and Autumn period, a period of warfare and rivalry, began in 721 BC.
 What is now Henan and all of China was divided into a variety of small, independent states, constantly at war for control of the central plain.
 Although regarded formally as the ruler of China, the control that Zhou king in Luoyang exerted over the feudal kingdoms had virtually disappeared.
 Despite the prolonged period of instability, prominent philosophers such as Confucius emerged in this era and offered their ideas on how a state should be run.
 Laozi, the founder of Taoism, was born in northern Chu, part of modern-day Henan.

 Later on, these states were replaced by seven large and powerful states during the Warring States period, and Henan was divided into three states, the Wei to the north, the Chu to the south, and the Han in the middle.
 In 221 BC, state of Qin forces from Shaanxi conquered all of the other six states, ending 800 years of warfare.